DVS-Lab/StayGo2-DataInBrief/README.md

 ## Tracked folders and their contents:

-code: extraction code lives in the (code) directory.
+1. [code](code): extraction scripts lives in the code directory.
-bids: data lives in the (bids) directory containing the standardized "raw data" in BIDS format in (sourcedata).
+2. [bids](bids): data lives in the bids directory containing the standardized "raw data" in BIDS format in (sourcedata).

 Within the bids subdirectory, we include the following tracked folders:

-[phenotypes](bids/phenotypes): Psychosocial measures of behavior.
+3. [phenotypes](bids/phenotypes): Psychosocial measures of behavior.
 This folder includes survey data for each participant.
 Included are ABIS, DOSPERT, ECOG, Loneliness, PROMIS, and SevenUp SevenDown.
-[sourcedata](bids/sourcedata): behavioral data from the predictive decision-making task.
+4. [sourcedata](bids/sourcedata): behavioral data from the predictive decision-making task.
 Participants are ordered in folders of sub-001 through sub-360.

 ## Code